“We are born to be tragic in our fate

 – George Santayana

 It wasn’t until college, when I took my first solo performance playwriting class at UC Santa Barbara, that I knew I wanted to dedicate my life as a writer.
 Writing helped to unlock experiences in me that had been buried since I was that 9-year-old kid.
-These are now the themes (whether they be subtle or not) in which I write my stories.
+These are now the themes found in my stories.
 These are themes of growing up poor in a low-income working class family, navigating the world through the lens of an Asian American woman, and no matter how tragic the situation maybe, I can find a way to laugh.

 AWARDS & RECOGNITION